Meet Taylor Wallace, M.Sc. - Graduate of the Department of Plant Agriculture

 Taylor successfully defended her thesis in January, 2016, and continues her career in the Department of Plant Agriculture.
 She is working alongside Dr. Jordan as a research associate in the turf lab!

-Project funding generously provided by the Ontario Turfgrass Resarch Foundation (OTRF)
+Project funding generously provided by the Ontario Turfgrass Research Foundation (OTRF)

 Article authored and published by John R. Watson, Guelph Turfgrass Institute Communications Assistant